 - Study sea turtle necropsy and physiology study

 - Study marine debris in the Sargasso Sea and other ocean gyres

 - Earn twenty five hours of community service credit

 Due to our commitment to personal instruction, group sizes will be limited to 12 students per camp.
 This guarantees that everyone has the best experience possible.

-Camp tuition includes: lodging in suites on Topsail Island, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Camp T-shirt, and memorable group photo.
+Camp tuition includes: lodging in suites on Topsail Island, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp T-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Topsail Island and additional money for snacks and souvenirs.

 Marine Biology Camp Dates: Click Below to Sign Up Now!

 Days 1 – 2